 If you can’t talk to Siri, the feature may be turned off.
-To turn on Siri, go to Settings > Siri & Search and toggle Press Home for Siri on.
-Once activated, there are a few ways that you can activate Siri.
+To turn Siri on, go to Settings > Siri & Search and toggle Press Home for Siri on.
+Once activated, there are a few ways you can activate Siri.

 - Go to Settings > Siri & Search and enable Listen for “Hey Siri”.
 Once done, you can activate Siri by saying “Hey Siri” out loud.